NixOS/moderation/moderation-log.md

+wombat has been suspended on Discourse for repeated deliberate attemps to cause drama, while lacking any constructive purpose in the community.

 nixnewb has been suspended on Discourse for 14 days for persistent combative behavior

 wombat has been suspended on Discourse for 14 days for engaging in discussions in a unproductive manner and not following mod instructions